opentensor/developer-docs/docs/staking-and-delegation/stakers-btcli-guide.md

 ### Wallets
   - View balances and stake&mdash;only coldkey public key is required (permissionless)
-  - Create or generate a new coldkey (coldkey required).
+  - Create or generate a new coldkey.
-  - transfer TAO
   - Transfer TAO from your coldkey to another address.
 Requires a coldkey signature (secure environment).

 ### Subnet Discovery